Combined Authority agrees funding to help deliver 5,000 affordable and sustainable homes

 Today, the Combined Authority, chaired by the Mayor of West Yorkshire, Tracy Brabin, met and took a major step forward in delivering new affordable homes for the people of West Yorkshire.

-Thursday 29 July, the Combined Authority, chaired by the Mayor of West Yorkshire, Tracy Brabin, met and took a major step forward in delivering new affordable homes for the people of West Yorkshire.
+The Combined Authority, chaired by the Mayor of West Yorkshire, Tracy Brabin, met and took a major step forward in delivering new affordable homes for the people of West Yorkshire.

 As part of the West Yorkshire Devolution Deal, the region secured £66.7m of funding from the Brownfield Housing Fund to support the development of new homes on brownfield sites by March 2025.
 Brownfield redevelopment ensures that contaminated land is cleaned up and restored, bringing sites which are often underutilised or derelict back into wider use for local communities, improving the quality of the environment and removing threats to health and safety.